asfixia/AsyncLoader/README.md

 ## Documentation

+### AsyncLoader.loadScriptOnce(src: String | String[], callback);
-The resources are loaded only once even if multiple calls were made.
+`Loads all resources that were not load yet and then calls the callback function.` The resources are loaded only once even if multiple calls were made.
 If the url ends with '.css' the resource is a stylesheet otherwise it is treated as Javascript.

-### AsyncLoader.loadScriptOnce(src: String | String[], callback);
-`Loads all resources that were not load yet and then calls the callback function. `

 `@param src` One url or multiple resource urls.